CentaurusInfra/arktos/docs/design-proposals/node/Unified-Vertical-Scaling-for-Container-and-VM-Pods.md

     </domain>

 Memory defines the max memory allocation at the boot time, while the currentMemory defines the real memory allocation for the guest OS.
-The delta between the currentMemory and memory is the space for memory ballooning to "reclaim" memory between VMs and the hypervisor.
+The delta between the currentMemory and memory is the space for memory ballooning to scale-up memory, and the delta between least memory a guestOS requires (say 512Mi) to the currentMemory is the space for memory ballooning to scale-down memory between VMs and the hypervisor.
 The maxMemory defines the max memory allocation for a VM at runtime, which can be achieved with memory hotplug.

 Please be noted that there are a few limitations in current design and workflow:
 1. Only spec.resource.limit was passed to the runtime from Kubelet via the linuxContainerResources.MemoryLimitInBytes
 2. The linuxContainerResources.MemoryLimitInBytes was used to set the "memory" in the VM domain xml definition. currentMemory is set to the "memory" setting by default.
-3. Ballooning operation, i.e. to adjust the currentMemory, an explict API call "setmem" need to be called, i.e. no auto adjust for currentMemory based on the application running in the VM
+3. With Ballooning, to adjust the currentMemory, currently there is no auto adjust for currentMemory based on the application running in the VM.
+For example, with Libvirt, the "setmem" API has to be called to adjust the currentMemory for a VM.
-4. Adjust "memory" can only be done after VM is restarted
+4. Direct change "memory" config can only be done after VM is restarted. i.e. setMaxMemory() cannot be done without restart the VM.
 5. Memory hotplug/unplug can be done live to a running VM. this is hypervisor specific.
 Both QEMU and KVM supports it.

 The aforementioned is some essentials to lay the common ground before we enter the design sessions.
 For more details, please